jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 You are now ready to start typing *statements* into the file `hello.py`.
 These statements will make up a program.
 Each statement gives the computer an instruction.
-A statement might tell the computer to put something on the screen (which is called “printing”), it might prompt the user to type something, or it might tell the computer to remember some information so that we can recall it and use it later in the program, etc.
+A statement might tell the computer to put something on the screen (which is called "printing"), it might prompt the user to type something, or it might tell the computer to remember some information so that we can recall it and use it later in the program, etc.